Joey Hauser: Personal life

 Hauser is the son of Dave and Stephanie Hauser.
 Hauser's older brother, Sam, played college basketball with him at Marquette before transferring to Virginia and in the NBA for the Boston Celtics.
+Sam won an NBA championship with the Celtics in 2024.
 They also played together in high school.
 Hauser also has an older sister, Nicole Hauser who played volleyball at Southern Connecticut State University.